Just Makes Me See Red

 Harry said, "Good news.
 There is only one call remaining."
-I smiled he really was funny about having to hear all the messages.
+I was amused; he really was funny about having to hear all the messages.
 I would have bailed on them after the sales call.
-I would be playing that again and probably paying good old Barry Parks a visit up close and personal.
+I planned on playing that again, and probably paying good old Barry Parks a visit up close and personal.
 He needed to be introduced to the finer points of my afterlife plans.
 I grinned with my fangs down a bit and Harry joined me in laughing.
 Catching my eyes he said, "I want to go with you when you decide to visit Barry boy.
 I think it will be quite entertaining."
-I nodded and smiled.

 "Okay, hit me with the last one."
 I was still grinning when the call started.

 At first I thought it was the hang up breather guy because I could only hear a deep sigh.
 Then the call began, "Casssaannndra, I know you aren't there right now," I went closer to the answering machine.
 Harry leaned in with me as we tried to figure out whose voice this was.
 It wasn't any of the folks we had been around the past few days.
 At least not anyone I could remember off the top of my head.

 Harry paused it and said, "God, you know who that is?"